elotroalex/cahier-anf/_texts/translation.md

 - {:.pr} By an unexpected and beneficent inner revolution, I now honor my repulsive ugliness.

-- {:.pr} On St John the Baptist Day, as soon as the first shadows fall over the village of Gros-Morne, hundreds of horse-dealers meet to exchange their horses, on "DE PROFUNDIS" Street, whose name warns us frankly at least of a stampede straight from the slums of Death.
+- {:.pr} On St John the Baptist Day, as soon as the first shadows fall over the village of Gros-Morne, hundreds of horse-dealers meet to exchange their horses, on "DE PROFUNDIS" Street, whose name at least frankly warns us of a stampede straight from the slums of Death.
 And it is from Death truly, from its thousand petty local forms (unfulfilled cravings for Para grass and drunken subjugation of the distilleries) that looms large towards the great life breaks down the astonishing cavalry of the impetuous nags.
 And what galloping!
 What neighing!
 What sincere urine!
 What amazing droppings!
 "A beautiful horse, difficult to mount" – "A haughty mare sensitive to the wheel! " – " An intrepid colt gallantly pasterned! "
 - {:.pr.i} And the clever guy whose waistcoat is crossed by a proud watch chain, who instead of full breasts, of youthful ardor, of authentic roundness, will scam you with the expected swellings of complacent wasps, or the obscene biting of ginger, or the beneficial circulation of ten liters of sugar water.

 - {:.pr.i} I refuse to offer my own blisters as true glory.
 - {:.pr.i} And I laugh at my old childish imaginations.
 - {:.pr.i} No, we have never been Amazons of the king of Dahomey, nor princes of Ghana with eight hundred camels, nor doctors in Timbuktu when Askia the Great was king, nor architects of Djenné, nor Mahdis, nor warriors.
 Our armpits do not itch like those who once held the spear.
-And since I have sworn not to hide anything from our history, (I who admire nothing so much as the sheep grazing on its afternoon shadow), I want to admit that we have always been rather poor washers of dishes, insignificant shoe-shiners, let's get it right, moderately conscientious sorcerers, and the only indisputable record that we have broken is that of endurance under the lash …
+And since I have sworn not to hide anything from our history, (I who admire nothing so much as the sheep grazing on its afternoon shadow), I want to admit that we have always been rather poor washers of dishes, insignificant shoe-shiners, let's get it right, moderately conscientious witch doctors, and the only indisputable record that we have broken is that of endurance under the lash …

 - {:.pr.i} And this country cried for centuries that we are brute beasts; that the pulsations of humanity stop at the gates of the negro masses; that we are the hideously promising, ambulant dung of tender canes and silky cotton, and we were branded with a hot iron, and we slept in our excrement, and we were sold in the squares, and the yardstick of English cloth and salted meat of Ireland cost less than us, and this country was calm, quiet, saying that the spirit of God was in its actions.